Set Up the Azure Plugin for VM Monitoring on Panorama

 Planning Checklist for VM Monitoring with the Azure Plugin

 - Set up the Active Directory application and a Service Principal to enable API access—For Panorama to interact with the Azure APIs and collect information on your workloads, you need to create an Azure Active Directory Service Principal.
 This Service Principal has the permissions required to authenticate to the Azure AD and access the resources within your subscription.To complete this set up, you must have permissions to register an application with your Azure AD tenant, and assign the application to a role in your subscription.
 If you don't have the necessary permissions, ask your Azure AD or subscription administrator to create a Service Principal with an IAM role of reader.

 - Make sure that the subscription ID is unique across Service Principals.
 Panorama allows you to use only one service principal to monitor an Azure subscription.
 You can monitor up to 100 Azure subscriptions, with 100 Service principal resources.

 - If you are using the Panorama plugin for Azure and AWS, you cannot target the same firewall or virtual system with tags from both environments.
 Ensure that there is no overlap of the Device Groups that you add to the Monitoring definitions for AWS and Azure.

-- Check for duplicate IP addresses across the subscriptions for which you will enable monitoring.
-If you have duplicate IP addresses across subscriptions, the metadata will be appended together or swapped and this may cause unexpected results in policy enforcement.
+- Eliminate duplicate IP addresses across the subscriptions for which you will enable monitoring.
+If you have duplicate IP addresses across subscriptions, the metadata is appended or swapped, causing unexpected results in policy enforcement.

 - Panorama can push up to 8000 IP address-to tag mappings to the firewalls or virtual system assigned to a device group.
 Review the requirements for Panorama and the managed firewalls: